 First time administering a group benefit plan?
 No need to fear - Humi is here!

 This article only applies to current Humi benefit clients.
-For more information about making Humi your group benefits consultant, contact us for details!
+For more information about making Humi your group benefits consultant, click here!

 Be it by choice or by luck, you have ended up in the position of administering a group benefits plan for the first time.
 We know that the insurance world can be daunting, but Humi is here to help!